 - Allow creativity: Having clear guidelines and expectations is good, but remember to leave space for the influencers to be creative.
 At the end of the day, influencers are content creators who communicate with their audience extremely well.

 - Show appreciation: If you want influencers to be excited to work with you, always remember to show your excitement first!
 Let them know you appreciate having them in the campaign, and that this should be the beginning of a great relationship.

-As promised, here’s your free Campaign Brief Template to construct your very own campaign!
+As promised, here’s your free Influencer Brief Template to construct your very own campaign!